Pearson-Higher-Ed/elements/docs/elements/buttons.md

 ## Sizes

 Buttons come in small, large and xlarge sizes.
 Prefer the small size but feel free to use the large size where they would fit better with surrounding content.
-Both small large button sizes are meant to pair with equally sized inputs.
+Both small and large button sizes are meant to pair with equally sized inputs.
 XLarge buttons are to be used when the UI appears on a mobile device or screen smaller than 768px width (tablet portrait view).

 {{#demo}}
 <button class="pe-btn">Standard</button>